 Excess tissue, skin and fat are eliminated, and the abdominal muscles are tensed and relaxed.
 Liposuction can be used in conjunction with a tummy tuck in some situations to [wpdiscuz-feedback id=”vjqobbl1l4″ question=”Please leave a feedback on this” opened=”1″]eliminate excess fat[/wpdiscuz-feedback].

 Candidates for liposuction against tummy tuck

-While both liposuction and tummy tuck candidates want to lose weight at the waist, there are several important differences between the perfect candidate for liposuction and the ideal candidate for the abdomen.
+While both liposuction and tummy tuck before and after candidates want to lose weight at the waist, there are several important differences between the perfect candidate for liposuction and the ideal candidate for the abdomen.